 "Do you remember when your father took you away and made you promise not to come back, telling you that you should never associate with our kind?
-You remember that day in particular?"
+That day in particular?"

 "Yes," said Porphyria.

 "I loved you even then.
 I think about that day every time I look out this window.
-Do you know what it was like for me when married that man and went to live at Marblehead Hall and left me thinking I would never see you again?"
+Do you know what it was like for me when you married that man and went to live at Marblehead Hall and left me thinking I would never see you again?

 "I could have had you for myself if I'd wanted.
 I could have forced you to believe that you love me.
 I have that power.
 But I didn't.
-For you.
 And you can't even do this one thing for me, not even when you need my help.
-I gave up a lifetime, and you won't give me a night."
+I gave up a life, and you won't give me a night."